Summer-time Clients

 Re-apply your sunscreen every few hours!

 Sun exposure can, and sunburn absolutely will, lighten your tattoo at best and totally fuck it up at worst.
+This is especially true with new tattoos but sun will also damage existing tattoos!

 You cannot submerge your fresh tattoo in ANY pools, lakes, oceans, or hot tubs / jacuzzi.